lorearchive/LADR/README.md

 - LADR's JSON Repository (LJR): https://github.com/lorearchive/ladr-json
 - LADR's Images Repository (LIR): https://github.com/lorearchive/ladr-json

-Note that the contents of the two files are NOT owned by the Lore Archive Project.
+Note that the contents of the two repositories are NOT owned by the Lore Archive Project.

 ## About the reader